hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 - Scala 3 gives you strict equality as an opt-in feature.
 - Import _scala.language.strictEquality_ or add _-language:strictEquality_ to scalacOptions.
 - Enabling this feature prevents successful compilation for all comparisons ...
-- ... with some exceptions: you can still compare numbers.
+- ... with some exceptions (see below).

 <br/>